For Boys: Deciding About Sex

 Talking it out

 Before you make a decision, talk with a trusted adult or healthcare provider about your thoughts.
-He or she can help you figure out the best choice for you, and help you learn how to stay safe with condoms and other protection if you do have sex.
+He or she can help you figure out the best choice for you.
+They can help you learn how to stay safe with condoms and other protection if you do have sex.